jenlungshih-github/storyweaver2/README.md

     ```

 ## Version History

+### v0.4.1
+- **Interactive Image Uploads**: Transformed story images into clickable triggers for replacement.
+- **Hover Feedback**: Added a sleek dark overlay with progress indicators to improve the upload UX.
+- **Unified Logic**: Streamlined the `ImageReplace` component to support both child-based triggers and standalone buttons.

 ### v0.4.0
 - **Story Image Uploads**: Integrated Firebase Storage to allow users to upload and replace story cover images.